 The cynical part of me suspects that he got these roles because of his light eyes and (usually) blond hair.
 You know, the (other) Nazi cliché…

 I find it a shame that mainstream media repeatedly insist on the same clichés and thus discourage other important projects that dare to take steps in modern directions from early on.
-I am thankful to all self-publishers who publish a book in which an outsider has the title role.
-I especially think of the fairy tale adaptations of Märchenspinnerei, where the otherwise hushed up topics of bullying, suicide, abuse, PTSD and much more are dealt with.
-Or the countless web comics, which also cover such topics (Strong Female Protagonist, Namesake,…) or web series like The Gamers, which offer a platform to the nerds of this world.
+I am thankful to all self-publishers who publish books in which an outsider has the title role.
+I especially think of the fairy tale adaptations of the Märchenspinnerei, where the otherwise hushed up topics of bullying, suicide, abuse, PTSD and much more are dealt with.
+Or the countless web comics, which also cover such topics (Strong Female Protagonist, Namesake, …) or web series like The Gamers, which offer a platform to the nerds of this world.

 We need more of that.
 More in bookshelves and series.